sebkur/prototype-fund-projects/README.md

 ### tale:net

-* Platform to Collaboratively Generate new Ideas and Create a Network of Skills
+* A Platform to Collaboratively Generate new Ideas and Create a Network of Skills
 * Demo/Website: https://t4l3.net
 * Code: https://github.com/talenet
 * Status: Releasing